333Nikita333/react-native-project/README.md

 This project was bootstrapped with [create-expo-app](https://expo.dev/).

 ## Description:
 Image Posts App is a mobile application that allows users to create image-based posts.
 The app features user registration and login functionality, with the ability to remember the last login session for a seamless user experience.
-The app utilizes Firebase as the backend database for storing data.With the Image Posts app, users can create posts by taking photos and adding descriptions.
+The app utilizes Firebase as the backend database for storing data.
+With the Image Posts app, users can create posts by taking photos and adding descriptions.
 After creating a post, users are redirected to a page that displays all posts.
 Each post includes three buttons: Like, Comment, and View on Map.
 Users can like the post, go to the comments section, and view the map with a marker indicating the location where the photo was taken.

 ## Launch:
 Follow the instructions below to view content on your phone: